-year they plan to enter the process and must attend a mandatory procedural meeting with the dean and other tenure candidates, typically scheduled during March.

-- a) The period of service leading to a tenure review may be shortened in recognition of unusual scholarly or artistic and teaching distinction.
+- 3. Recommendations for promotion to tenured rank are normally made during the fall of a faculty member's sixth year of service to the College.
+The assembly of materials for review leading to the necessary recommendations will usually begin during the spring of the faculty member's fifth year of service to the College.
+Candidates must notify the Office of the Dean for Academic Affairs by March 1st of the year they plan to enter the process and must attend a mandatory procedural meeting with the dean and other tenure candidates, typically scheduled during March. - a) The period of service leading to a tenure review may be shortened in recognition of unusual scholarly or artistic and teaching distinction.
 The tenure probationary period may be extended for leaves of absence for illness, disability, childbirth, and meeting familial responsibilities, as well as for research and scholarship or artistic work.
 Extensions to the tenure probationary period for approved leaves do not increase the expectations of candidates' accomplishments in teaching, scholarship or service to the College.
 Sabbaticals and leaves of absence for research, scholarship or artistic work will normally extend the tenure probationary period by no more than one year, whether taken before or after reappointment.
 The tenure probationary period may be extended, in total, for no more than three years, with extension to the period between reappointment and the tenure review limited to no more than two years.
 A tenure review should occur no later than the ninth year after the initial appointment to a tenure track position, except under rare circumstances and only with approval of the Dean for Academic Affairs.
 Extensions based on leaves of all kinds usually will not exceed the total time taken for all such leaves, except when an additional semester is needed to allow the review to begin during the fall semester.
 Requests for extensions normally must be made with the Dean for Academic Affairs. - b) At the time set for a tenure decision, a faculty member will be considered for tenure at the College by the Committee on Appointments, Promotion and Tenure, whether or not the person has been recommended for tenure by the department.
-The procedure will be as follows: - The Dean for Academic Affairs solicits a confidential evaluation of the (i) candidate's actual and potential professional achievement from experts who are in the candidate's field of specialization but who are not members of the College.
+The procedure will be as follows: - (i) The Dean for Academic Affairs solicits a confidential evaluation of the candidate's actual and potential professional achievement from experts who are in the candidate's field of specialization but who are not members of the College.
 The Dean for Academic Affairs asks both the candidate and the review committee to suggest persons from whom evaluations will be sought.
 Names of potential reviewers will be submitted by the review committee and the candidate so that six reviewers can be selected.
 The candidate will submit the names and information about potential reviewers to the Dean and the review committee by April 15 (this and other deadlines may be extended only under unusual circumstances) of the spring semester prior to the review year.
 The review committee will review the candidate's list and submit a separate list of potential reviewers by April 20 of the spring semester prior to the review year.
 By July 1 of that year, all scholarly or artistic work to be reviewed should be submitted for sharing with reviewers, who will be asked to complete their reviews in writing by September 1 of the academic year in which the tenure review will be conducted.
+Reviews of a candidate's scholarly or artistic work provided by external reviewers will be made available to the review committee.